-The information on page 21 (Indices and logarithms) can be divided into a number of distinct sections as shown by the red boxes above.
+The information on page 21 of the Formulae and Tables booklet (Indices and logarithms) can be divided into a number of distinct sections as shown by the red boxes above.
 Indices and logarithms are different ways of looking at the same thing.
 The key to the whole thing is the expression in the section in the box called “definition” above.

 The equation on the left of this expression is in exponential form.
 The equation on the right is in logarithmic form.

 The symbol <=> is read as “if and only if ”.

 Base Index = value <=> logbase value = Index